7RU7H/Archive/Windows/Active-Directory/Active-Directory-Administration.md

 1. Red flags indicated with **!!RED-FLAG!!** - *"DO X OR BE SQUARE"**

-## Configuring Users, groups or machines
+## Configuring Users, Groups and Machines
 On the DC use `Search -> Active Directory Users and Computers` to configure users, groups or machines

 #### Delegation